dsai-nlp/dsai-nlp.github.io/README.md

 After making any of the above changes, follow the standard contribution workflow:

 1. Commit your changes with a clear message.
-2. Push the changes to your forked repository branch.
+2. Push the changes to your feature branch.
-3. Create a pull request to the main repository: `dsai-nlp/dsai-nlp.github.io`.
+3. Create a pull request to the main repository: `dsai-nlp/dsai-nlp.github.io` targeting `master`.

 The repository maintainers will review your pull request and merge it upon approval.
 Make sure to provide detailed information in your pull request to expedite the review process.